adamsilver/fdpb/08-an-upload-form.md

 ## A Drag And Drop Enhancement

 As noted earlier, the native file input acts as a drop zone to let users drag and drop files.
-However, there are two problems:
+However, there are two problems with it.

-1. it's not immediately obvious that dragging and dropping is possible—there are no signifiers that makes this behaviour perceivable to users.
-2. the drop zone has a small hit area, which makes it hard to use, especially for motor-impaired users.
+First, it's not immediately obvious that dragging and dropping is even possible—there are no signifiers that makes this behaviour perceivable to users.
+Second, the drop zone has a small hit area, which makes it hard to use, especially for motor-impaired users.

 To solve these issues, we're going to take our persistent upload form, and progressively enhance it with better drag and drop functionality.

+### Warning: Is Drag and Drop Necessary?

+Depending on the situation, the humble file picker may be all that users needs to upload files.
+In this case, you may not need to worry about adding a drag and drop enhancement at all.
+This way, there's less code to send to the user.
+As a result, this speeds up page load times and simplifies the interface at the same time.

-*(Note: should a drag and drop interface be employed, it should be used alongside a file picker.
-This is because some users may need or prefer to use it over drag and drop.
-We'll look at this in more detail later.)*
+It's also worth noting that a drag and drop enhancement is just that—an enhancement.
+It should be used in conjunction with a standard file picker.
+First because users can't actually drag and drag on mobile, for example.
+Second, users with dexterity problems such as tremors may have difficulty dragging a file.

+By giving users both choices, we're safely following principle 5, *Offer choice*.

 ### How It Might Look